department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11/yellow-ribbon-program.md

 <div markdown="1">

 ##### Apply for GI Bill benefits
 If you apply and qualify for Post-9/11 GI Bill benefits, you'll get a Certificate of Eligibility (COE).
+[Apply for benefits](/education/apply-for-education-benefits/).
 </div>
 </li>